 This lockout relay is shown in the “Reset” position, having been placed in that state by someone rotating the handle clockwise until it points vertically.
 When a remote signal energizes this lockout relay’s trip coil, it moves by spring action into the “Trip” position, the handle turning about 45 degrees counter-clockwise and an orange “target” appearing just above the handle shaft.
 The lockout relay will remain in this “tripped” state until returned to its “Reset” position by human intervention.

-The following photographs show what a lockout relay looks like when tripped (left) and reset (right).
+The following photographs show what a lockout relay looks like when tripped (top) and reset (bottom).
 The relay’s trip coil may be seen in both photographs as a diagonally oriented metal component at the bottom:

 Multiple sets of switch contacts operated by the common shaft inside the lockout relay may then be used for a variety of functions, including sending trip signals to circuit breakers, activating sirens, energizing indicator lamps, sending status signals to other protective relays, inhibiting (blocking) other relay functions, etc.